kcalizadeh/Hegel-TWBot/README.md

-This is a bot for generating tweets.
-The tweets are taken at random from sentences in Hegel's corpus.
+This is a bot for generating tweets taken at random from sentences in Hegel's corpus.
 Currently the books that have been digested by the bot are the three-volume set containing his lectures on the history of philosophy.

 There is a csv that holds all the quotes.
 Two notebooks are used - one cleans Project Gutenberg's .txt versions of Hegel's works, and the other sends the tweets themselves.